 We believe that given recent events our children will need time to recover both personally and academically.
-The following paragraph summarises the ideas of Professor Barry Carpenter who advises the provision of a 'recovery curriculum' in all schools.
+The following paragraph summarises the ideas of Professor Barry Carpenter who advises the provision of a 'Recovery Curriculum' in all schools.

 'The common thread that runs through the current lived experiences of our children, is loss.

 From loss emanates three significant dynamics that will impact majorly on the mental health of our children.
 Anxiety, trauma and bereavement are powerful forces.
 For them all to appear at once in an untimely and unplanned fashion is significant for the developing child.
 Our children are vulnerable at this time, and their mental health fragile'

-We anticipate that the loss of friendship and social interaction may have triggered a bereavement response in some of our children.
 As a result of the loss of routine, structure and friendship, it is possible there may have been an emergence emotionally of anxiety, trauma and bereavement in some of our pupils.
 Whilst the severity of need will vary enormously from pupil to pupil we believe that all of our learners will need some form of recovery plan and some may need a more focused recovery intervention programme, personalised to their need.